petersatsuse/azure-compute-docs/articles/container-instances/aazure-container-instancessupport-policy.md

 - **Security scanning or vulnerability management of your container images**
   You are responsible for scanning and patching container images.
 Microsoft provides vulnerability support only for Microsoft-maintained base images.

+> [!NOTE]
-> **Note:** You should filter CVEs with vendor patches older than 30 days before filing a support case.
+> You should filter CVEs with vendor patches older than 30 days before filing a support case.

 - **Custom code samples or development requests**
   Microsoft does not offer application-specific code, but may provide basic usage examples.

-## Customer Responsibilities in ACI
+## Customer responsibilities in ACI

 As a user of ACI, your responsibilities include: